Aiven-Open/klaw-docs/docs/docs/concepts/promotion.rst

 =========

-Klaw allows users to control the creation of resources in their Kafka environment through a concept of promotion.
+Klaw allows users to control the creation of resources in their Kafka environment through the concept of promotion.

 - This adds an extra layer of security avoiding risk of manually duplicating entries across environments.
 - The requests are properly reviewed and verified by another pair of eyes, maintaining sanity of the application.